tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Certainly, though I would check over the blueprint and the building and build information.
 I owe it to the village to be thorough.”

 “Wilhelmina, give him the building plans,” the General gestured to his assistant.
-The chameleon gathered up the approaitate papers and handed them to Foxxo.
+The chameleon gathered up the approciate papers and handed them to Foxxo.
 He studied them, closely, making sure not to overlook a single detail.
 At last, he began to checking the final pages, the maps ad photos of the construction site.

 “These are the exact location where the mill will be built?”